bytescale/bytescale-legal-docs/privacy-policy.md

 **Personal Information Provided by You.** We collect names; email addresses; usernames; passwords; contact preferences; debit/credit card numbers; contact or authentication data; billing addresses; and other similar information.

 **Payment Data.** We may collect data necessary to process your payment if you make purchases, such as your payment instrument number (such as a credit card number), and the security code associated with your payment instrument.
-All payment data is stored by Stripe.
-You may find their privacy notice link(s) here: [https://stripe.com/privacy](https://stripe.com/privacy) .
+All payment data is stored by Paddle.
+You may find their privacy notice link(s) here: https://www.paddle.com/legal/privacy.

 All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.